 Another great way to try local food is to sign up for a food tour.
 Here is a review of a vegetarian Istanbul food tour.

 During our entire trip we used the T1 Kabataş-Bağcılar Tramway.
 It gets you up and down the European side to most of these locations.
 You will need an Istanbulkart to use the tram, which you can buy at any tramway or metro station.
 You can walk or take a taxi when you feel the need to outside of using the tram.
 You can expect to walk a lot in the city.

 I recommend booking a hotel or AirBnb (depending on your budget) in the Fatih neighborhood, which is where a majority of the places on this list are located, or in the Beşiktaş neighborhood, which is closer to Dolmabahçe Palace.
 Everything in the itinerary is on the European side of Istanbul, so either of these neighborhoods are good choices.

 I hope you enjoyed this 3 day itinerary to Istanbul and are inspired to visit more of the beautiful country of Turkey!

 Author Bio: Kelsey is an American travel blogger who lived in Turkey as an expat for 5 years.
 She loves traveling, going on adventures to new places, cooking and drinking coffee with friends.
-She is the author of On Her Journey and hopes to inspire others to travel the world in search of new adventures.
-You can connect with Kelsey on Instagram, Facebook, Twitter or Pinterest.
+She is the author of My Stylish Adventure and hopes to inspire others to travel the world in search of new adventures.
+You can connect with Kelsey on Facebook, Twitter or Pinterest.